 Stop settling for less than you want – not being clear about what you want and making other people’s needs and desires more important than your own is simply a habit.
-If you keep settling for less then you’ll never get what you want.

 You’re the average of the five people you spend the most time with – if you’re surrounded by people who never get off their rears and do anything new then neither will you.

 Believe it’s possible – don’t waste your life believing you can’t or you never will.

 Roadblocks are simply real-world external obstacles – they’ll always exist and you have to work around them.
 None of these three things should prevent you from doing anything you want to do.

 You have to be willing to feel the fear – people who always avoid feelings of anxiety or fear run the risk of never getting what they want in life.

 People start to help you, you start to learn new things, you develop new skills, and things start to become clearer and nearer.

 Don’t assume you’re going to get a no (even if you do, you’ll be in the same position as when you started).
 The book gives you a lot of further advice on who to ask for assistance, work, advice, information, training or support and how to get it.

 Ready, fire, aim! most people spend so long aiming that they never fire.
 Just fire, see what happens then readjust your aim.
 Constant firing and readjusting is a much quicker way to hit a target.

 Often a task feels too big but if you do five things (I did three when I set up) every day that bring you nearer your goal then you’ll reach it.

 Pretty much as soon as I started reading it I seemed to open myself up to new opportunities and things started to happen.
 I’m not sure why they did but he said they would and they did.

-Actually, getting started as a VA is kind of the easy bit!
+Actually, getting started as a VA is kind of the easy bit.

-As a VA you’re going to come across loads of things you don’t know how to do, but a great VA will think around the problem, find out how, and then will know for next time.
+As a VA you’re going to come across loads of things you don’t know how to do, but a great Virtual Assistant will think around the problem, find out how, and then will know for next time.

-Getting set up is just the beginning and there’s never a perfect time to launch so you might as well just do it now!
+Getting set up is just the beginning and there’s never a perfect time to launch so you might as well just do it now.